Medically reviewed by Kristin Hall, FNP

 Google “ACV benefits” and you’ll be bombarded with all sorts of claims.

 The popularity of apple cider vinegar as a natural health cure-all has exploded over the past several years, as have the many things it’s reported to treat, prevent, or cure.

 As with many home remedies, the science backing these reported benefits isn’t nearly as robust as the claims.

 Those claims include assisting with: anti-aging, asthma, appetite suppression and weight loss, menstruation regulation, leg cramps, heartburn, high blood pressure, cancer, upset stomach, sore throat, sunburn, dandruff prevention, hair loss, headache, dizziness, nervousness, bacterial growth...and the list goes on.

-The actual science of apple cider vinegar benefits is far more conservative.
+The actual science of apple cider vinegar benefits for men are far more conservative.
 According to the research, apple cider vinegar may:

 Unfortunately, the use of ACV in hair treatments is not something covered in the scientific journals.
 So what we know about the potential hair benefits associated with ACV is limited and theoretical or anecdotal.

 That said, ACV and all vinegars are acidic.
 On the pH scale — where a lower number is more acidic and a higher number is more alkaline — vinegar is about a 2.